LinkoraApp/sync-server/README.md

 **HTTPS Only**: The server operates exclusively in HTTPS mode and will only respond to HTTPS connections.
 Always connect using `https://` URLs.
 HTTP requests will not receive any response as HTTP redirection is not implemented.

+**Automatic Network Binding**: The server automatically binds to IPv4 and generates SSL certificates with domain and IP address included.
+No manual host configuration needed.

 **Authentication Token**: Treat `serverAuthToken` as a password—never share it publicly.

-**Network Access**: Use the configured `hostAddress` instead of `localhost` when connecting from Linkora apps on other devices.
-The `hostAddress` should be the actual IPv4 address of the machine running the server.
+**Network Access**: Connect using the server machine's IPv4 address (not `localhost`) when accessing from other devices.

 **Client-Server Compatibility**: Always verify client-server version compatibility.
 Mismatched versions may cause sync failures.